SatsToGo-Devs/frontend-SatsToGo/README.md

 #### 11. LN Wallet Notifies User
 - The LN wallet notifies the user of the result of the withdrawal attempt.

-## Implementation Notes

-- Ensure the LN Node has enough liquidity for processing withdrawals.
-- Implement proper error handling for cases where the payment cannot be processed.
-- The backend should verify the `k1` token before processing the invoice to prevent fraudulent withdrawal attempts.

-## Further Development

-Future enhancements can include more detailed transaction history, improved error messaging for the user, and additional security features for withdrawal requests.